|« Jul||Sep »|

 Here are three nutritional supplements that will help you to lose belly fat and manage stress in your daily life:

 Phosphatidylserine is a supplement that is known for its positive effects on mental function and brain health, but it can also be a powerful tool to aid in fat loss, especially in the belly area.
 Phosphatidylserine has been demonstrated to have a powerful effect on lowering cortisol.
 Because of this, it is best taken in the evening or after workouts.
 Many people who supplement with phosphatidylserine also report much improved sleep.
 Good sleep is vital for those seeking to lose belly fat because it is the sleeping hours when your body produces the most growth hormone which promotes muscle building and fat loss.
 About 300mg of phosphatidylserine in the evening is a good dose to start with.

 Carnitine is an essential nutrient for fat metabolism and overall energy levels.
 Without enough carnitine, your body is not able to efficiently use the fat stored in your body for fuel.
 Carnitine has also been shown to increase insulin sensitivity, especially when taken with carbohydrates.
-Because carnitine is found in the highest concentrations in meat, it is especially useful for vegans and vegetarians to supplement with carnitine to obtain sufficient amounts of this valuable nutrient.
+Because carnitine is found in the highest concentrations in meat, along with the L Arginin supplements it is especially useful for vegans and vegetarians to supplement with carnitine to obtain sufficient amounts of this valuable nutrient.
 2-6g of carnitine is a potent dose for fat loss purposes, with the higher dose being indicated for those with higher a body fat percentage and more significant insulin resistance issues.
 Carnitine is synergistic when taken with a fish oil supplement.

 Javier Garza is a personal trainer, nutritionist, and competitive weightlifter based in Jersey City and New York City.
 He runs the website www.strongtimes.com as a resource for training enthusiasts and health conscious people around the world.